Kernel Estimation for Panel Data with Heterogeneous Dynamics: Introduction

 \section{Introduction}

 The characteristics of heterogeneity across economic units are informative for many econometric applications.
 For example, there is an interest in heterogeneity in the dynamics of price deviations or changes (e.g., \citealp{klenow2010microeconomic}; \citealp{CruciniShintaniTsuruga15}).
-As another example, allowing for the presence of heterogeneity may make a crucial difference in the identification and estimation of production functions (e.g., \citealp{AckerbergBenkardBerryPakes07}; \citealp{Kasahara2017}).
-Thus, there are many econometric studies that investigate the degree of heterogeneity using panel data (e.g., \citealp{HsiaoPesaranTahmiscioglu99}; \citealp{FernandezValLee13}; \citealp{JochmansWeidner2018}; \citealp{Okui2017}).
+As another example, allowing for the presence of heterogeneity may make a crucial difference in identification and estimation of production functions (e.g., \citealp{AckerbergBenkardBerryPakes07}; \citealp{Kasahara2017}).
+Thus, there are many econometric studies that investigate the degree of heterogeneity using panel data (e.g., \citealp{HsiaoPesaranTahmiscioglu99}; \citealp{FernandezValLee13}; \citealp{JochmansWeidner2019}; \citealp{Okui2017}).

 This paper proposes kernel-smoothing estimation for panel data to analyze heterogeneity across cross-sectional units.\footnote{An {\ttfamily R} package to implement the proposed procedure is available from the authors' websites. } After estimating the mean, autocovariances, and autocorrelations of each unit, we compute the kernel densities based on these estimated quantities.
 This easy-to-implement procedure provides useful visual information for heterogeneity in a model-free manner.
 For example, the densities of the heterogeneous mean, variance, and first-order autocorrelation of the price deviations indicate visually the characteristics of heterogeneity in the long-run level, variance, and persistence of the price deviations across items (goods and services) that are cross-sectional units in this example.
+Indeed, several empirical studies have used such estimation for various applications (e.g., \citealp[Figure 2]{Kasahara2017} and \citealp[Figure 8]{roca2017learning}), but there is no theoretical foundation for kernel-smoothing to examine heterogeneity in long-panel data.